f5devcentral/xcmcndemoguide/README.rst

 Objective
 ####################
-Use this guide and the provided sample app, included scripts and utility app to explore the Multi-Cloud Networking (MCN) use-cases of the F5 Distributed Cloud platform (xC).
+Use this guide and the provided sample app, included scripts and utility app to explore the Multi-Cloud Networking (MCN) use-cases of the F5 Distributed Cloud platform (XC).
 This will help you get familiar with the following features & capabilities:

 - MCN Cloud-to-Cloud via HTTP Load Balancer (Layer 7);
 - MCN Cloud-to-Cloud via Global Network (Layer 3);